Main focus

 Package name selection

-DataWedge offers two methods to send barcode data to your application.
-Select the method that best fits your workflow and technical requirements.
+DataWedge can send barcode data to your app in two different ways.
+Pick the option that best matches your workflow and technical requirements.

-This method simulates keyboard input, sending the scanned barcode data as if it were typed on a keyboard.
-The barcode data will appear in any active text field within the Mobile Inventory app.
+This method simulates keyboard input.
+The scanned barcode is sent as if it were typed, so it appears in the active text field inside Mobile Inventory.

 Keystroke output configuration

-This method uses Android Intents to send barcode data directly to the Mobile Inventory application.
-This approach provides more control over how the app processes the scanned data and allows for advanced handling of barcode information.
+This method uses Android intents to send barcode data directly to Mobile Inventory.
+It gives the app more control over how scanned data is handled.

 Intent output configuration

-Once you’ve selected and configured your preferred data transmission method, your DataWedge profile is ready.
-The Mobile Inventory app will now receive barcode data according to your chosen settings whenever you scan within the application.
+After you configure your preferred transmission method, the DataWedge profile is ready.
+Mobile Inventory will receive barcode data according to the settings you selected.